scarscarin/notes-on-Data-Degrowth/README.md

 # Notes on Data Degrowth

-This is the only thing that grows in this project
+This is the only thing allowed to grow in this project